luiswirth/bsc-thesis/src/matter/fem.typ

-We can now make use of the fact that the exterior derivative of the barycentric coordinate functions are constant.
+We can now make use of the fact that the exterior derivative of the barycentric coordinate functions are constant @douglas:feec-article.
 This makes the wedge big terms also constant.
 We can therefore pull them out of the integral inside the $L^2$-inner product and now it's just an inner product on constant multiforms.
 What remains in the in the integral is the product of two barycentric